HS4Air

 HS4Air is a proposal for a 140 km high-speed railway line in the United Kingdom, put forward in 2018 by a British engineering consultancy, Expedition Engineering.

 The proposed line would have connected the planned High Speed 2 line to the High Speed 1 line via a high-speed route running south of London, and would have formed a direct rail link between Heathrow and Gatwick airports.
 The proposal was rejected by the government in December 2018 and will not go ahead.

 Background

 The first high-speed railway line to be built in the United Kingdom was High Speed 1 (HS1), the route connecting London to the Channel Tunnel, which opened 2003−2007.
-A second high-speed line named High Speed 2 (HS2), which will initially run between London and Birmingham, is planned to open in 2026.
+A second route (HS2), between London and Birmingham, is expected to be completed sometime between 2029 and 2033.

 A proposal to build a direct connection between HS1 and HS2 in central London was dropped from HS2 construction plans in 2014 due to cost and the impact on the London district of Camden.
 The HS2 plans also included a connection to Heathrow Airport at Heathrow Hub railway station, but that link was dropped in 2015.

 A number of other schemes have been considered to create a rail link between Heathrow and Gatwick airports, collectively dubbed "Heathwick".